What is SHEROES COLLECTIVE

 SHEROES COLLECTIVE was born out of Lon-art Creative, established in 2010 as a platform to use the arts and community events to address social issues.
 Over time, we shifted our focus to refugee communities in London and abroad.

 As we evolved into a feminist activist organisation advocating for women’s representation in art and systemic change, the SHEROES project was born in 2018.
-To date, we’ve curated five SHEROES exhibitions, hosted workshops and panel talks, and reached over 5,000 people, supported by grants, crowdfunding, and partnerships.
+To date, we’ve curated six SHEROES exhibitions, hosted interventions, workshops and panel talks, and reached over 5,000 people, supported by grants, crowdfunding, and partnerships.

 Lon-art’s core team, led by women, has worked with diverse organisations and cultural venues to create accessible, impactful initiatives.